-2008-2011 Benjamin Fulcher completed a Bachelor of Science , First Class Honours and University Medal in Physics, at the University of Sydney in 2007.
+2008-2011 Benjamin Fulcher completed a Bachelor of Science, First Class Honours and University Medal in Physics, at the University of Sydney in 2007.
 At Oxford his DPhil was in Physics.

-"I am currently working in the School of Physics at The University of Sydney as a Lecturer in Neurophysics and Brain Dynamics.
-I am often reminded of the exposure to a fascinating range of passionate people at Oxford, that led me to pursue an interdisciplinary research career at the interface of physics and neuroscience.
+"I am a recent first-time father, and in my spare time work in the School of Physics at The University of Sydney as a Senior Lecturer in Neurophysics and Brain Dynamics.
+As I think more about balancing family life with work, I am reminded how lucky I am to have been exposed to so many fascinating and passionate people at Oxford, who shaped who I am as a person, enriching both my life and my interdisciplinary work.
+Now as a mentor, I try to pass on this spirit to my students.
 I am very grateful to the Oxford Australia Scholarship Fund for supporting my time in Oxford - the skills and academic contacts I obtained, as well as the many amazing friends I made there, have both defined my career and broadened my outlook on life."

 2008-2011 Neil Rabinowitz graduated from the University of Western Australia with First Class Honours in Physics and Mathematics.
-After completing an MSc in neuroscience at Oxford in 2008, he then completed a DPhil in the Auditory Neuroscience Laboratory within the Department of Physiology, Anatomy and Genetics, and did a post-doc at the Laboratory for Computational Vision at New York University.
+After an MSc in neuroscience at Oxford in 2008, he then completed a DPhil in the Auditory Neuroscience Laboratory within the Department of Physiology, Anatomy and Genetics, and did a post-doc at the Laboratory for Computational Vision at New York University.
 He is currently a research scientist at DeepMind in London, working on artificial intelligence.

 "We are a species of intelligent apes, but only just beginning to figure out what this intelligence actually comprises.
 We have recently made some unexpected steps forward in distilling the computational essence of these smarts, and harnessing these components to develop novel machine learning systems.
-These technologies however are not designed for transparency: they produce solutions we don't understand to problems we don't fully understand either.
-My research involves developing methods to probe what our artificially intelligent systems are really doing under the hood."
+These technologies however are not designed for transparency: they produce solutions we don't understand to problems we don't fully understand either."